Displaying 1-12 of 15 results

 XIX International AIDS Conference in Washington D.C.
 Memory session of the AIDS activist Robert Carr, discussing discrimination of women, MSM, sex workers and drug users as well as people living with HIV/AIDS, and tributing Robert's work and friendship.

-The Scottish singer Annie Lennox holds a speech in Spanish in connection with the XVII International AIDS Conference in Mexico City in 2008.
+The Scottish Singer Annie Lennox is photographed outside of the XVII International AIDS Conference in Mexico City.